Last Updated on: 27th September 2023, 08:50 am

 - Fear of other pets in the home.

-Agrarian and Biological Sciences recommends increasing the enrichment in the parakeet’s cage.
+Agrarian and Biological Sciences recommends increasing the parrot’s enrichment levels.

 How Do I Know if My Parakeets Are Fighting?

-It’s rare to find 2 budgies fighting without a preamble – usually, parakeets will give some warning that they are feeling antagonized or aggressive.
+It’s rare to find 2 budgies fighting without a preamble.
+Usually, parakeets will provide a warning their aggression levels are elevated, including the following:

 - Screaming.
-Parakeets can be loud, but this level of volume is rarely friendly.
+Parakeets can be vocal, but this level of volume is unfriendly.

 Learn to recognize the warning signs of fighting and separate the birds before the situation escalates.